fzf: Reference

 When using a field index expression, leading and trailing whitespace is stripped from the replacement string.
 To preserve the whitespace, use the s flag.

-# Press CTRL-A to select 100K items and see the sum of all the numbers.
+# See the sum of all the matched numbers

 # This won't work properly without 'f' flag due to ARG_MAX limit.